Skip to the main content.

 Working with a mortgage broker or direct lender for foreign national loans is a toss-up.
 If you’re bringing over large deposits, then working directly with a bank is probably the best option.
 If you have some deposits and a situation with a bit more complexity and challenges, then it might be best to work with an experienced mortgage broker who understands which lender has the niche offerings that will get you financed and into a new property.

-What are the Prepayment Penalties for Foreign National Mortgage Loans?
+What are the Interest Rates on a Foreign National Mortgage?

-What are the Prepayment Penalties for Foreign National Mortgage Loans?
+What are the Interest Rates on a Foreign National Mortgage?

 Read More